Morton Pumpkin Festival: Food

 Many attendees of the festival come just for the food, especially the pumpkin flavored food.
-Beyond the usual fair/carnival favorites and pumpkin pie, some of the other items include pumpkin chili, pumpkin cookies, pumpkin doughnuts, and pumpkin ice cream.
+Beyond the usual fair/carnival favorites and pumpkin pie, some of the other items include pumpkin chili, pumpkin cookies, pumpkin doughnuts, pumpkin ice cream, pumpkin baked beans, pumpkin jambalaya, and pumpkin pasta salad.
 The marquee food-related event typically happens on the Saturday morning of the Pumpkin Festival.
 Saturday morning showcases the all-you-can-eat Pumpkin Pancake breakfast.

+Free pumpkin pies were offered in the early festivals by Libby's.
+By 1984, the festival had 2,000 pies.
+Several organizations have been responsible for making pies over the years, including the Kitchen Made Pie Company of Peoria, Sullivan's Foods, the women of First Mennonite Church, From the Field cooking school, and Tazewell County Resource Center.

+In 1977, the pork chop BBQ was introduced and sold 3,900 pork chops, an amount which doubled the next year.
+Bill Wilson, the Chamber of Commerce president, introduced pumpkin pancakes in 1983; in 1984, they sold an estimated 5,000 pancakes.
+In 1984, over 1,000 pumpkin cookies were sold.
+In 1985, pumpkin chili and pumpkin ice cream joined the menu.
+In 1990, Thompson's Food Basket created a giant pumpkin bar that measured 30 ft long, 3 ft wide, weighed over 750 lbs, and could feed over 6,000 people.
+Pumpkin donuts were added to the lineup in 1998.
+In 2014, pumpkin cornbread was sold for the Pumpkins of the West theme.

 Punkin Chuckin'

 The Punkin Chuckin' Contest was a Morton tradition that involved giant contraptions that hurled, catapulted, or shot 5-10 pound pumpkins in the air into an open field.
-The competition's last year was 2016.
+The competition began in 1996 and its last year was 2016.
 Competitors competed for the title of “Punkin' Chucker Supreme” with a one-mile goal.
 The contest was modeled after the contest in Sussex County, Delaware (which plans to move to Rantoul, Illinois in November 2019) the first weekend after Halloween, but Morton holds the world record for farthest pumpkin thrown.

 The Punkin Chuckin’ Contest turned out various machines, from trebuchets to air cannons, with one machine holding a spot in the Guinness Book of World Records.
 The Q-36 Pumpkin Modulator is a 100 ft long air cannon that fired a pumpkin 4680 ft for a world record (the record as of November 2010 is held by team Big 10 Inch at 5545.43 ft).
 The Q-36 has an 80 ft barrel and a 1800 USgal air tank and tips the scale at 36000 lb.
 A pumpkin leaving the tube flies at nearly 681 mph but loses velocity quickly.
 This cannon has been seen on the Late Show with David Letterman as well as another famous device, the Acme Catapult, which saw airtime on The Tonight Show with Jay Leno in 2003.